 Funny enough, these are the colors we normally are most attracted to, and also they make the base for our color vision.

 As we humans tend to put everything we are influenced by in graphs and tables, one way to exemplify what happens inside our brain when talking about colors is using the chromatic diagram like in the image below.

 This graph above can be different depending on which species we are analyzing, flies and bees have a very different graph to explain how they perceive colors, but this is another story.

 One thing that we have to take into consideration when talking about colors is where we are seeing these colors, and how precise in reproducing these the media is.

 This capability is called color space, which can be extremely different depending on what type of screen or paper you are seeing the image.
 But surely this is a huge mountain to climb since from the get-go when talking photography, we have camera sensor, software interpretation, and also viewing screens, for digital photography,

 Some types of color spaces are:

-Depending on what color space you use the resulting colors can vary a lot, and also be misrepresented when we factor out where we are going to see the image.
-However, to make our lives a little bit easier it is possible to define a good rule of thumb as to when and where to use each one of those.
+Depending on what color space you use, the resulting colors can vary a lot, and also be misrepresented when we factor out where we are going to see the image.
+However, to make our lives a little easier, it is possible to define a good rule of thumb as to when and where to use each one of those.

 Color spaces use